 The 2020 Plan contains limits on the compensation that may be paid to our non-employee directors.
 The maximum amount of cash and value (calculated based on grant-date fair value for financial reporting purposes) of awards granted under the plan in any calendar year to any individual non-employee director in his or her capacity as a non-employee director may not exceed \$750,000, or in the case of a new director during his or her first year of service, \$1,000,000; provided, however, that fees paid by us on behalf of any non-employee director in connection with regulatory compliance and any amounts paid to a non-employee director as reimbursement of an expense shall not count against the foregoing limit.
-However, our board of directors may make additional exceptions to this limit for individual non-employee directors in extraordinary circumstances, as the board of directors may determine in its discretion, provided that the non-employee director receiving such additional compensation may not participate in the decision to award such compensation.
+However, our board of directors may make additional exceptions to this limit for individual non-employee director receiving such additional compensation may not participate in the decision to award such compensation.
 For the avoidance of doubt, the maximum amount set forth above will not apply to cash or awards granted under the 2020 Plan to a non-employee director in his or her capacity as a consultant or advisor.